Join our N Willamette email list

 Protected bike lanes:

 Protected bike lanes create a physically separate facility for bicyclists within the same right-of-way as general vehicle traffic.
 These facilities are some of the safest infrastructure options for cyclists since they reduce potential conflicts between bicyclists and other transportation modes.
-In order to realize this goal, most on-street parking along N Willamette Blvd between N Richmond and N Rosa Parks Way would need to be removed or relocated to provide adequate space for a world-class, safe, protected bikeway design.
+In order to realize this goal, most on-street parking along N Willamette Blvd between N Richmond and N Rosa Parks Way will be removed to provide adequate space for a world-class, safe, protected bikeway design.

 More frequent, safer crossings: